 Though they have more flexible navigation systems, programs like TurboTax and H&R Block don’t have such useful, clearly marked bookmarks.

-2. You Can’t Pay Filing Fees With Your Refund
+5. You Can Pay Filing Fees With Your Refund

 By contrast, TurboTax has responsive phone support during tax season (early January through mid-April).
 Most other online tax prep programs have a customer support phone number and extended-hours live chat.

 2. No Physical Branches or Infrastructure

 FreeTaxUSA doesn’t have any physical branches that you can turn to if you become stuck on your tax return and want hands-on help from a live person.

 By contrast, H&R Block has a network of more than 10,000 physical branches throughout North America, providing peace of mind to filers who want to know that they’re not totally on their own.

 FreeTaxUSA’s importing tools are limited.
 Without automatic importing for stock transactions, interest statements, and income statements, preparing a complex tax return can be a tedious, time-consuming process.